not-things-modular/not-things-vcv/doc/timeseq/samples/SAMPLE-AND-HOLD.md

 }
 ```

-The single *segment* in this *lane* last for only one segment, so combined with the looping of the *lane*, it will be executed for every VCV Rack sample.
-It will take the current voltage from the sine *input*, and add the current voltage of the `random-variable` variable to it using a [calc](../TIMESEQ-SCRIPT-JSON.md#calc).
+The single *segment* in this *lane* last for only one sample, so combined with the looping of the *lane*, it will be executed for every VCV Rack sample.
+Each time, it will take the current voltage from the sine *input*, and add the current voltage of the `random-variable` variable to it using a [calc](../TIMESEQ-SCRIPT-JSON.md#calc) operation.
 The resulting voltage is then sent to the new *output* port.

 The resulting script can be found at [sample-and-hold-sine-offset.json](sample-and-hold/sample-and-hold-sine-offset.json), and the [sample-and-hold-sine-offset.vcv](sample-and-hold/sample-and-hold-sine-offset.vcv) patch visualizes the result, showing a Sine signal that jumps up or down each time a new internal random voltage is sampled.

 ## Generating Internal S&H Triggers

 The triggers for a Sample and Hold action don't have to come from an external source through an *input-trigger*.
-A TimeSeq can also perform the action based on an internal event.
-This can be an internal [trigger](../TIMESEQ-SCRIPT.md#triggers) or based on the timing execution of a *segment*.
+A TimeSeq script can also perform the action based on an internal event.
+This can be an internal [trigger](../TIMESEQ-SCRIPT.md#triggers), or based on the timing execution of a *segment*.
 In this sample, we'll use the last option: a looping *segment* will perform the sampling action, with its [duration](../TIMESEQ-SCRIPT-JSON.md#duration) defining the frequency.

 ### Generating a new internal sampling source